zainezq/C-Programmes/README.md

 - **Description**: This project consists of a multi-threaded server and a client program written in C to manage firewall configurations.
 The server listens on a specified port and processes requests from clients to add, delete, or check firewall rules.
 The client program allows users to interact with the server and manage firewall rules remotely.

+### Project 10: Simple File Management Program (file-nav/)

+- **Description**: This program is a basic command-line file management tool written in C. It provides several options for interacting with files and directories in the current working directory.
+The program includes functionalities such as displaying the current directory, creating new files, listing all files, removing files, and displaying the content of a file.

 ## Getting Started

 These instructions will guide you on how to get a copy of the projects up and running on your local machine for development and testing purposes.